Skip to content

 The mechanism is the per-signer approval token: TTL-bounded, scoped to one email, single-use.
 The requester (which can be the agent) holds the token at create-time and DMs it to the human signer; the signer pastes it into sign sign --token ....
 The agent never sees signer tokens.
 Pre-sign safety checks (--require-hash / --require-title / --require-signer-email) throw structured errors before any state mutation, so an agent computing a hash earlier can refuse to sign if the document was swapped in flight.

-sign-cli ships an MCP server because it's the one with persistent state (a signing request is a multi-step object that benefits from typed tools).
-The other two CLIs in the suite are pure functions: they take input, return output.
+sign-cli ships the suite's flagship MCP server because it's the one with persistent, multi-step state (a signing request is an object that benefits from typed tools). compare-cli ships a smaller MCP server too — compare-cli-mcp, three tools over stdio.
+The rest — extract-cli, template-vault-cli, draft-cli, nda-review-cli, docx2pdf-cli, and contract-vault-cli — are pure functions: they take input, return output.
 For those, agents drive them directly over stdio with a stable JSON contract.

 nda-review-cli — drafting + reviewing + negotiating